Inverkeithing: 17th century

-Modern era
+18th century

+In 1703 the title of Viscount of Inverkeithing fell to the Earl of Roseberry.
+In 1707, James Spittle representing Inverkeithing voted in favour of ratification of the Treaty of Union (see Act of Union).

-Daniel Defoe, writing of Inverkeithing in his Tour thro' the Whole Island of Great Britain in 1724, found the town to be "still populous, but decayed, as to what it has formerly been".
-Defoe also relates that Inverkeithing had briefly become known in England in the early 1700s for a crime of passion in which Robert Balfour, 5th Lord Balfour of Burleigh, murdered an Inverkeithing schoolmaster who had married a woman Balfour loved—the nobleman was later sentenced to death, but escaped captivity by exchanging clothes with his sister.
-Defoe's sentiments about Inverkeithing were echoed by Sir William Burrell when he toured Scotland in 1758, who found it a "mean, miserable, paultry town, teaching us what to expect from its neighbouring villages".
+Daniel Defoe, writing of Inverkeithing in his Tour thro' the Whole Island of Great Britain in 1724, relates that Inverkeithing had briefly become known in England in the early 1700s for a crime of passion in which Robert Balfour, 5th Lord Balfour of Burleigh, murdered an Inverkeithing schoolmaster who had married a woman Balfour loved—the nobleman was later sentenced to death, but escaped captivity by exchanging clothes with his sister.
+Defoe found the town to be "still populous, but decayed, as to what it has formerly been"., sentiments echoed by Sir William Burrell when he toured Scotland in 1758, who found it a "mean, miserable, paultry town, teaching us what to expect from its neighbouring villages".
 At the time, the parish had a population of over 2,200, and industry had become both smaller in scale and more diverse.

-Lead and coal were mined, with coal being exported in substantial quantities.
+In the 18th century, lead and coal were mined, with coal being exported in substantial quantities.
 There was an iron foundry and, by the late 18th century, the town had a brewery, tan works, soap works, a salt pan and timber works.
 A whisky distillery, using the water of Keithing Burn, was opened in 1795, and operated until the mid-19th century.
 Its buildings, near the railway line in Keith Place, were later used for oil works.
 The importance of fishing declined in line with increasing industrialisation and, by 1891, Inverkeithing only had 14 resident fishermen.